 We recommend that our products are fitted by a fully qualified professional plumber.
-They should be installed correctly and in accordance with all local water regulations.
+They should be installed correctly and in accordance with all local water regulations and the system protected by non-return valves (not supplied).
 All products and connections should be accessible for routine servicing.